 2020 was the year of family vacations: 8 out of 10 respondents preferred to travel with family or loved ones to feel safe.

-Compared to the pre-pandemic period, in 2020, Romanians in urban areas spent their holidays in less accessible locations, both geographically and financially (luxury locations, resorts, exotic locations, locations that are not exposed risk).
-Because they traveled less than in other years, they allowed themselves to enjoy a more expensive experience.
+Compared to the pre-pandemic period, in 2020, Romanians in urban areas spent their holidays in less accessible locations, both geographically and financially (luxury locations, resorts, exotic locations, locations that are not exposed to risk).
+Because they travelled less than in other years, they allowed themselves to enjoy a more expensive experience.

 Planning upcoming vacations

 Most respondents say they miss going on vacation, whether they gave up on it last year or not.
 The feeling is more acute among women and young people aged between 18 and 24 years.

 Thus, 95% of Romanians intend to go on vacation this year.
 Of these, over 90% want to spend their vacation in Romania, in destinations such as the seaside, mountain areas or Maramures, while Greece remains the most popular foreign destination.

 As for the reasons why most Romanians opt for vacations in the country this year, the concern for health and safety remains a priority, especially among adults over 55 years old (51%).
 Other reasons cited include low costs, especially in the 25-44 age group (38%), the non-obligation of a COVID test, a reason supported by those aged between 35 and 44 (38%) or the desire to support the local economy, more present among respondents over 55 years (38%).